The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of David Hockney’s Apples, Pears, Grapes, May 1986 (signed) is estimated to be worth between £9,500 and £14,500.
-Over the past five years, the hammer price has ranged from £5,331 in May 2020 to £13,000 in September 2022.
-This digital print artwork, created in 1986, has shown consistent value growth, with an average annual growth rate of 4%.
-This work has a steady auction history, having been sold 7 times at auction since its initial sale in April 2017.
+The value of David Hockney’s Apples, Pears, Grapes, May 1986 (signed) is estimated to be worth between £9,000 and £13,500.
+This digital print artwork, created in 1986, has shown consistent value growth, with an average annual growth rate of 6%.
+This work has an auction history of seven total sales since its entry to the market in April 2017.
+In the past 12 months, the hammer price has ranged from £12,096 in September 2021 to £13,000 in September 2022.
+The average return to the seller over the past five years is £10,666.
 The edition size of this artwork is limited to 50.

 Meaning & Analysis